Most Versatile Crop

 Humans have an extensive history with hemp, in part because we have been harvesting it for thousands of years.
 It was very likely our first agricultural crop, with evidence of its textile use spanning back to 8,000 BC.
 Hemp is a variety of cannabis that was developed for its fiber and seeds, while other strains of cannabis were bred for medicinal and religious use.
-It can be made into an ample assortment of goods, including food, clothing, rope, shelter, and ink, as well as modern conveniences like biofuel and plastic.
+It can be made into an ample assortment of goods, including food, clothing, rope, shelter, and ink, as well as modern conveniences like biofuel, plastic and cbd capsules.
 Hemp is also a great crop for phytoextraction, which means that it excels at removing toxic elements from soil.
 The use of hemp is intricately woven throughout human civilization, and it is widely considered to be the most versatile crop in the world.

 Hemp cloth has a variety of advantages over other types of fabric.
 Its fiber has a naturally strong resistance to bacteria, mold, and ultraviolet rays, which is why it is particularly well suited for ship sails and rigging.
 Agriculturally, hemp uses much less water than other textile crops, and it is pest resistant so less insecticides are used in its cultivation.

 Although cotton is currently the most widely used plant for fabric material, it is inferior to hemp in many ways.
 For example, one acre of hemp can produce the same amount of fiber as 2-3 acres of cotton, and hemp fiber is also much more durable.
 Cotton also uses more pesticides than any other crop in the world, which is not great for the environment.
 Hopefully, as more farmers in the United States begin to grow hemp, its use for material will become much more prevalent.